dxphilo/pomofocus/README.md

 - Tailwind CSS

-## Intro
+## Features

-- Add task to be complete
+- Add task to be done.
-- Double click task to show complete
+- Double click task to mark as complete.
-- Click x to delete task
+- Click x to delete task.
+- Log into your account

+## Coming Soon

+- Sync your settings with your account
+- Retain reccuring tasks

 ## Build Setup